mamckee/openssl/README.md

 [OpenSSL](https://openssl.org/) is an open-source implementation of the TLS protocol and various cryptographic algorithms ([View the original README](https://github.com/open-quantum-safe/openssl/blob/OQS-OpenSSL_1_1_1-stable/README).)

-OQS-OpenSSL\_1\_1\_1 is a fork of OpenSSL 1.1.1 that adds quantum-safe key exchange and authentication algorithms using [liboqs](https://github.com/open-quantum-safe/liboqs) for prototyping and evaluation purposes.
+OQS-OpenSSL\_1\_1\_1 is a fork of OpenSSL 1.1.1 that adds quantum-safe key exchange using [liboqs](https://github.com/open-quantum-safe/liboqs) for prototyping and evaluation purposes (currently only supporting the kyber algorithm).
 This fork is not endorsed by the OpenSSL project.

 - [Overview](#overview)
 - [Status](#status)